snowdreams1006/gitbook-plugin-mygitalk/README.md

 - Facebook-like distraction free mode (Can be enabled via the `distractionFreeMode` option).
 - Hotkey submit comment (cmd|ctrl + enter).

+## Example

+The [gitbook-plugin-mygitalk](https://github.com/snowdreams1006/gitbook-plugin-mygitalk) project has been integrated with the plugin itself or you can refer to the [sample project](https://github.com/snowdreams1006/gitbook-plugin-mygitalk/tree/master/example).

 ## Install

 Add this plugin to the `book.json` configuration file.